boricic/aws-amplify-workshop-react/README.md

 Next, let's add a field that can only be accessed by the current user.

-To do so, we'll update the schema to add the following new type below the existing Coin type:
+To do so, we'll update the schema to add the following new type below the existing Pet type:

 ```graphql
 type Note @model @auth(rules: [{allow: owner}]) {